- China Tours +

 Grandparents tend to live with their children even after they are married and have their own children, and children are expected to look after their parents once they are married and working.
 When it is time to celebrate a traditional festival, family gatherings are key.

 Ping pong, also known as table tennis, is the most popular amateur sport in China, with approximately 300 million regular ping pong players.
+Basketball, volleyball, and badminton are more popular with Chinese youth nowadays, but table tennis remains #1 with the growing older population.

 Chairman Mao made ping pong the national sport in the 50s, as a vehicle to recovering national pride and facilitating international relations.
 This explains why China always does so well in global ping pong tournaments (better than any other country at any sport).
 This also explains why many neighborhoods in China have public ping pong tables, as Chinese people love to play sports together outside (especially the elderly).